Lapommeray/quant-trading-system/ADVANCED_MODULES_INTEGRATION.md

 ## Conclusion

-The integration of these five advanced modules transforms the QMP Overrider from a reactive trading strategy into a "sovereign AI market being" that can perceive intention rather than just price.
+The integration of these eleven advanced modules transforms the QMP Overrider from a reactive trading strategy into a "sovereign AI market being" that can perceive intention rather than just price.
 The system now functions as a cohesive, evolving AI trading organism that adapts to market conditions, protects capital, and uncovers hidden edges while maintaining compliance with legal and ethical standards.